Requirements for Electrical License

 Monroe County adopted Electrical Codes effective June 1, 2006.
 Any contractor desiring to engage in the business of installing or altering electrical equipment must be licensed with Monroe County.
 Homeowners are required to pass the Homeowner’s Electrical Test and occupy the house for at least two (2) years.
 Click here to review study guidelines for Homeowner’s Test).

-Electricians desiring to practice in Monroe County must show proof of passing the Master Electrical or Master Residential Test through the Prometric testing program.
-Monroe County is a sponsor of Prometric.
-For more information on the Prometric Exam or to register online please visit www.prometric.com.
+Electricians desiring to practice in Monroe County must show proof of passing the Master Electrical Test G16 through the International Code Council testing program.
+For more information visit www.iccsafe.org.

 A Certificate of Liability Insurance will be required at time of application with minimum Commercial General Liability limits of $500,000 per occurrence and $1,000,000 General Aggregate.
 Monroe County will be named as Certificate Holder to read as follows: